Esri/jquery-mobile-map-js/README.md

 A lightweight mobile helper library that automatically recenters the map after phone orientation changes and view transitions.
 Use it with single and multiple view jQuery mapping apps.

-Without this library, a map may perform inconsistently or break when a user rotates a device on the map page or child pages.
+Without this library, a map may perform inconsistently when a user rotates a device on the map page or child pages.

 ##How to use?